Dynamic websites and single-page applications

 Enable support for dynamic websites to:

-• Apply or reapply changes to elements on your page that appear after the initial page load.
-Some SPAs use infinite scroll to add new elements to the page, without fully reloading the page.
+• Apply or reapply changes to elements on your page that display after the initial page load.
+Some SPAs use infinite scroll to add elements to the page, without fully reloading the page.

 Enable support for dynamic websites

-To gain access to features that let you experiment on a SPA, enable support for dynamic websites.
+To gain access to features that let you experiment on an SPA, enable support for dynamic websites.
 You gain the following options for activating pages:

 • When the URL changes – Triggers when the URL in the visitor's browser changes.